whatnote/ClaimsCorner/README.md

 ### Styling

 The styling borrowed from the company I currenntly work for, Anthony Jones Insurance Brokers.
 [Anthony Jones Insurance Brokers ](https://www.anthonyjones.com/make-a-motor-claim/) the main feature being the "Anthony Jones' Blue".
-I've then tried to keep things as minimal as possible to avoid contrast issues.
+I've then tried to keep things as minimal as possible to avoid contrast issue.
+The color red was then used to style any button button that wasn't used to .

+The font I've used is Lato, if works well when small, making it ideal for use on phones and tablets, it also scales well.

 ### Wireframes